 It is a good question, dear Adolfo, since this initiative aims to raise public awareness about the risks of using the Internet and generate a culture of prevention in the face of information and communication technologies (ICT), and that way the Senate of the Republic approved to declare the first week of October, as the “National Cybersecurity Week".

-Previously, the senator Alejandra Lagunes Soto, from the Green Ecologist Party of Mexico (PVEM), he proposed that October be declared as the month of Cybersecurity, however, the change was proposed to be reduced to only one week, in order not to "displace" the month of breast cancer prevention.
+Previously, the senator Alejandra Soto Lagunes, from the Green Ecologist Party of Mexico (PVEM), he proposed that October be declared as the month of Cybersecurity, however, the change was proposed to be reduced to only one week, in order not to "displace" the month of breast cancer prevention.

 According to the Report “Cyber security trends in Latin America and the Caribbean ”, In 2014, the most valuable tool that national authorities have is awareness raising to improve security and combat cybercrime.